Heterogeneous Dynamic Logic: Provability Modulo Program Theories: Lifting Dynamic Theories

 This inductive expressivity yields all that is required to prove loop convergence, which enables us to prove loop termination and reachability of certain states via loop iteration.
-To this end, dynamic logics usually are equipped with an axiom that looks something like this:
+To this end, dynamic logics usually are equipped with \chg{S56}{ a proof rule~\cite{harel_first-order_1979} or axiom~\cite{Platzer2012} }{ an axiom} that looks something like this: